mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 #### Multimedia data

 - Combined form of digital media
-- Expressing media that can be expressed in various ways in a computer-readable form
+- Expressing media that can be expressed in various ways in a computer-readable form.
 - Text, sound, image, graphic, media, animation, etc.

 <br />